sexual assault charge

 Sex Offender Reporting Obligations

-• Single Class 1 offence, or two Class 2 offences: 15-year reporting period
+Single Class 1 offence, or two Class 2 offences 15 years

-Courts also have some discretion in limited circumstances.
-Not every sexual offence automatically triggers registration, it depends on whether the offence appears in the relevant schedule to the Act.
+Not every sexual offence automatically triggers registration, it depends on whether the offence appears in the relevant schedule to the Act, and courts retain some discretion in limited circumstances.

-Reporting obligations include notifying authorities of changes to your name, address, employment, and travel.
+Reporting obligations include notifying authorities of changes to your name, address, employment, and travel plans.
 Breaching these obligations is itself a criminal offence.

 Frequently Asked Questions